Quick Answer

 | Healthcare expenses for dependents | Use a healthcare FSA instead |

-DCFSA vs. Child and Dependent Care Tax Credit
+Should I Use the DCFSA or the Child and Dependent Care Tax Credit?

 You generally can't use both a DCFSA and the Child and Dependent Care Tax Credit for the same expenses.
 Here's how to decide:

 - DCFSA is usually better if: Your household income is above $43,000 and you're in the 22%+ tax bracket.
-The pre-tax savings typically exceed the credit.
+The pre-tax savings typically exceed the credit value.

-- Tax credit may be better if: Your income is under $43,000 (the credit percentage is higher at lower incomes) or you can't contribute enough to a DCFSA.
+- Tax credit may be better if: Your income is under $43,000 (the credit percentage is higher at lower incomes — up to 35% of expenses) or you can't contribute enough to a DCFSA.

 - You can use both if your dependent care expenses exceed $7,500.
 Expenses above the DCFSA amount may qualify for the tax credit.